Strong Research Ethos

 Biological basis of memory and learning.
 Spatial memory and navigation.
 Hippocampal function in schizophrenia.

 Professor Mike Colombo

 Neural basis of memory and learning, effects of brain damage on behaviour, comparative animal cognition.

-Emotional and physical well-being, implicit social cognition, genetics, computerised experience sampling methods.
+Emotional and physical well-being, happiness, nutrition, genetics, mobile-phone based experience sampling methods.

 Planning, attention, and memory processes of complex actions in neurologically-normal and impaired individuals, with a specific focus on bimanual skills.

 Interaction of emotion and cognition, intuition and reasoning in decision making, social cognition.

 Dr Olivia Harrison